IgnitionBoulder/2015week1/deliverables/README.md

 ---
 ### Section 3: Git and Github
-What is Git?
+**What is Git?**
+Git is a platform that allows developers to collaborate and track their progress.
+It is especially helpful for its ability to store files as snapshots over time and work locally.

-What is SCM?
+**What is SCM?**
+Software Configuration Management

-What is a VCS?
+**What is a VCS?**
+A VCS allows developers to see each version of their file over time.
+This allows them to explore different options and recover older versions without any consequences.

-Why is Git useful for a developer?
+**Why is Git useful for a developer?**
+Collaboration, snapshot style saving, collaboration, ability to work locally.

-Why is Git useful for a team of developers?
+**Why is Git useful for a team of developers?**
+Git allows developers to collaborate on a project together, but still experiment and work individually.
+Different members can see each other's progress and have projects delegated betwen them.

-How do you create a new Git repository for a project locally?
+**How do you create a new Git repository for a project locally?**
+git init - This creates a new repo in the current directory.
+With <directory> it creates it in a new folder with just this new repo.

-How do you create it on Github?
+**How do you create it on Github?**
++ in top right corner.

-How do you commit changes?
+**How do you commit changes?**
+Click commit.

-What is the difference between staging and committing changes?
+**What is the difference between staging and committing changes?**
+Staging allows you to edit your commits and format them before committing them.
+You can then commmit changes to different edits individually without having to commit them before editing another area.

-What is the difference between committing your changes and pushing them to Github?
+**What is the difference between committing your changes and pushing them to Github?**
+Committing changes will update the local repository, but not necessarily to the Github repo.
+Comitting simply takes the snapshot to save the change, while pushing actually adds it to the Github repository.
+The push is what actually contributes changes to the combined repo.

-What is the command to check the status of your current repo in git?
+**What is the command to check the status of your current repo in git?**
+git status

-What is the command to see the history of your previous commits (from the command line)?
-What are a few interesting variations (sets of options)?
+**What is the command to see the history of your previous commits (from the command line)?
+What are a few interesting variations (sets of options)?**
+You can click history or add "commit" to the end of the file url in github.
+In git, type git log to see the previous commits in reverse chronological order.
+Entering "-p" shows the differences, while the addition of "-#" gives just that amount of the previous commits. "--stat" shows the number of file changes and how many lines were modified.  --pretty shows the previous commits in one line, with short, full, or fuller to change the amount of information displayed.

-How can you look through your historical commits on the Github website?
+**How can you look through your historical commits on the Github website?**
+History button.

-What is a "Merge"?
+**What is a "Merge"?**
+A merge is how you add your changes from one branch into the master branch, or the original branch you were working off of.

-What is a "Pull Request"?
+**What is a "Pull Request"?**
+This is how you get a repo from someone else.

-What is "Forking" a repo?
+**What is "Forking" a repo?**
+Forking is how you clone a repo from the Github server to work on it as your own branch.
+This is helpful if you are not a collaborator on that repo.

-What is "Cloning" a repo?
+**What is "Cloning" a repo?**
+Cloning copies a repo to be edited locally.